 Our Frequently Asked Questions (FAQs) will inform you about living and working with an Assistance Dog, applying for an Assistance Dog, the matching process and going through the application process more generally.

 It is a big decision to bring an Assistance Dog into your family.
 Many families find it brings a new responsibility that can be shared by different family members.
 Dogs thrive on structured routines.
 Adding structured routines can bring change to the family routine but often results in positive changes for the whole household.
-We aim to give you some basic information about living and working with an Assistance Dog, both the potential benefits as well as some of the logistical implications.
+Since the application process is lengthy, we aim to give you as much information as possible including some basic information about living and working with an Assistance Dog, both the potential benefits as well as some of the logistical implications.

 Living with an Assistance Dog